denverwthomas/Box-Office-Revenues-Predictions-Project/README.md

 * if you have more than 100M to invest, in this case, which production company you work with matters.
 We recommend collaborating with one of the more prestigious companies.

 ## Prediction Results
 This model was made in the December of 2019.
-At that time, we predicted a soon to be released movie Mulan (by Disney) would be lucrative, according to this model;.
+At that time, we predicted a soon to be released movie Mulan (by Disney) would be lucrative, according to this model.
 ![avatar](/images/mulan.jpg)

 ## Limitations
-Mulan turns out to be a failure for Disney.
-But this is caused by the pandemic.
+Mulan turned out to be a failure for Disney.
+But this was caused by the pandemic.
 This also proves that our model can not respond well to big emergencies, such as Covid-19.
-This is where we can make improvements.
+This is where improvements can be made.